bigmeaningsmall/BMS-AudioManager/Assets/Extensions/BMS AudioManager/ReadMe.md

 FMOD Studio Runtime
 ```

-The bridge maps BMS track/clip names to middleware event paths via a serialized dictionary in the Inspector.
+The bridge maps BMS track/clip names to middleware event paths via a serialised dictionary in the Inspector.

 ### What Maps Cleanly